Gay Vallarta Condos

 The two weeks of Christmas-New Year are the most popular time to be here in town (Thanksgiving week is the second most popular gay beach holiday time in Vallarta; and Semana Santa or Holy Week at Easter time is the third favorite).
 Many gay men return year after year and know each other, so the feeling of camaraderie in town is particularly strong and it's a period of many fun parties, get-togethers and reunions.

-The Puerto Vallarta gay beach area and environs consist of the following: Blue Chairs beachfront restaurant, calle Malecon and Almendro #4, Tel: 222-5040; the Green Chairs also known as Ritmos Cafe, 177 Malecon, Telefono: 222-1371; Sapphire Ocean Club & Lounge (formerly El Lido), #1 calle Malecon, Tel: 223-3264, which is gay owned with mixed clientele, Daily, 9am-Midnight.
-For your information, both the Blue and the Green Chairs are straight-owned.
+The Puerto Vallarta gay beach area and environs consist of the following: Blue Chairs beachfront restaurant, calle Malecon and Almendro #4, Tel: 222-5040; the Green Chairs also known as Ritmos Cafe, 177 Malecon, Telefono: 222-1371; Sapphire Ocean Club & Lounge (formerly El Lido), #1 calle Malecon, Telephone: 223-3264, which is gay owned with mixed clientele, Daily, 9am-Midnight; and the Mantamar Beach Club, 169 Malecon, 10am-11pm, Tel: 222-6260.
+For your information, the Blue and the Green Chairs, as well as Mantamar, are straight-owned.

 At the southern end of Playa Los Muertos is a large rocky outcropping.
 There is a narrow path that leads up and over.
 This is the beginning of Conchas Chinas beach, which is not really one but of several small, sandy coves along the seashore (photo at left) among a series of these rocky outcroppings.
 If you are looking for a more private, secluded experience (with very few vendors out selling trinkets, for one thing), you may find it in along the mile or two stretch of the coast in this tranquil seafront part of town.
 The waters are clear and shore-fishing, swimming and small gatherings of friends and families are popular.
 These beaches are accessible off coastal Highway 200, also locally known as the Highway to Mismaloya.
 The Lindo Mar Resort restaurant is one of the few places along the coastline in the Conchas Chinas neighborhood to catch a decent bite to eat.